 Date Range Filter

-Defines the number of days added to the current date in order to compute the “To” value of the calendar event listing page filter.
+Defines the number of days added to the current date to compute the “To” value of the calendar event listing page filter.
 Default number is 30.

 Allow Featured Content

-If checked, the idea is able to be identified as featured content.
+If checked, the idea is identifiable as featured content.
 Default is unchecked.

 Under the User Moderation tab, specify how the posted topics and replies (user generated content) are managed.
 For more information, see Moderating User Generated Content.

-If checked, trusted member moderators will be allowed to deny posts and prevent the post from appearing on the public forum.
+If checked, trusted member moderators is allowed to deny posts and prevent the post from appearing on the public forum.
 Default is checked.